Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 | **Honorable Duel**     | Bonus Action | Level 12    | You can make an Honor check to command an enemy to duel.
 On a success, they cannot make attacks on characters other than you.
 The duel ends if they are attacked by anyone other than you. |
 | **Shield Bash**        | Bonus Action | Level 18    | You can make an Honor check to bash an enemy within 5ft.
 On a success, they are knocked prone.                                                                                             |

-## 2.5 Experience Levels
+## 1.5 Experience Levels

 All characters begin at Level 1 and progress to subsequent levels through experience points, or XP.
-Each level requires 6 XP to achieve and awards the character with one or more rewards specific to that level.
+Each level requires 6 XP to earn and awards the character with one or more rewards specific to that level.

 After completing a session of adventuring (typically ending in a Rest), experience points are awarded by the Game Master based on set criteria.
 Each character evaluates the criteria individually with confirmation by the Game Master.